XFastDataLab/GBSK/README.md

 GBSK is designed for efficiency and scalabiity:

-- **Time Complexity**: O(n), significantly reduced compared to traditional clustering methods on large dataets
+- **Time Complexity**: O(n), significantly reduced compared to traditional clustering methods on large dataets.
-- **Scalability**: Capable of handling datasets with millions of instances
+- **Scalability**: Capable of handling datasets with millions of instances.
 - **Robustness**: Effective in the presence of noise and outliers due to multi-sampling and density-based techniues.

 ## 📄 Licnse